-The 2018 WRF report Collaborative Water Utility Benchmarking in North America (4659) explores possible consolidation of these approaches, offering four potential alternative benchmarking options-ranging from no linkage to formalized integration.
+The 2018 WRF report Collaborative Utility Benchmarking in North America (4659) explores possible consolidation of these approaches, offering four potential alternative benchmarking options-ranging from no linkage to formalized integration.
 Formalized integration combines practices and metrics, improving integration between service providers without unifying all benchmarking under a single banner.
 This alternative includes annual surveys and a utility cohort group.
 The data collected from annual surveys support an overall growing database of industry performance with partial to full integration.
-The results of this project provide a path forward for radically enhancing the value provided to the North American water industry through benchmarking.
-The suggested pathway should achieve significant longterm cost savings and move many water utilities toward better management.
+The results of this project provide a path forward for radically enhancing the value provided to the North American water industry through benchmarking and should result in significant long-term cost savings and better utility management.